kuangluvasuka/zhihu_spider/README.md

 File info:
     learn_spider.py and utils.py give birth to my first trivial spider... doubanMovie.py is the second spider which crawls data from movie.douban.com.
-Some of the idea come from HER
+Some of the idea come from https://github.com/plough/myCrawler/blob/master/doubanBook/bookSpiderXPath.py